newz2000/dungeon-game/README.md

 ![](https://github.com/newz2000/dungeon-game/raw/master/dungeon-game.png)

+In that map I didn't fill out all the squares, just a few to show how its done.
+Here's a <a href="https://github.com/newz2000/dungeon-game/raw/master/map.png">map that is complete</a> that you can use as an example.

 ## The goal:

 The goal of the game is to learn programming!
 You start out by controlling a team of characters through a dungeon inhabited by monsters with simple programming steps.